 Regular readers will know I am somewhat of a curry fiend with more than 3 dozen curry recipes here already.
 My true love sits with British Indian curries but if it is sold with that magic 5 letter word I am gonna give it a try.

 The Dhansak curry is a Parsi dish from North West India, fusing Gujarati food with Persian ideas.

 It is essentially a dhal, a lentil based thick sauce and it is traditionally cooked with mutton.
-Although the chicken dhansak is also exceptionally popular.
+Although the chicken variant is also exceptionally popular chicken curry recipe.

 Many of my Indian friends in the UK would consider a dhansak curry their go to Sunday lunch.

 The first thing to do is not to panic!
 Yes, that ingredient list is long… Really long!